la2050/archive/_projects/2015/dome4ahome-a-revolutionary-idea-for-low-income-housing.md

     We will evaluate occupancy rates, energy usage and generally evaluate demand.
 We know from similar construction in different parts of the world and different States that demand is very high.
-areas_impacted: ''
-partners: ''
-Please specify below: ''
-'Describe in greater detail how you will make LA the best place to connect:': >- By creating housing and employment we will encourage the chronically homeless to leave the streets.
-This will improve their lives dramatically and free up all the associated resources.
-We have a solution to finding space for these communities and we have a training scheme to encourage the acquisition of skills that provide ongoing employment.
-Chronic homelessness impacts many lives and by providing solutions (housing, jobs, local clinics and community care) we can begin the task of eradicating this tragedy and making LA a model of how all cities should be.
-Experience has shown us that we can provide individual, high quality homes whose construction can be paid for by a weekly rent of $100 - $140.
-Please list at least one major barrier/challenge you anticipate.
-What is your strategy for overcoming these obstacles?: >- Planning and zoning issues are a major challenge.
-However we have already 'passed' the plan check part of the building process.
-The major obstacle is land acquisition.
-If no land is donated (either privately or publicly) we have a solution as to where we can build these show homes and start a community.
-It is fairly radical, although entirely feasible - the technology hasn't been available until now to utilize this space.
-We envisage that finding a donor for the show homes will not be difficult however.
-Please explain how you will evaluate your work.: >-
-  We will evaluate occupancy rates, energy usage and generally evaluate demand.
-  We know from similar construction in different parts of the world and different States that demand is very high.
-Are there other organizations doing similar work (whether complementary or competitive)?
-What is unique about your proposed approach?: >-
-  There are other companies doing similar work but not with the intent of eliminating a specific inner city housing problem.
-Our buildings are different to every other kind of construction and provide unparalleled safety, energy efficiency and longevity.
-'Please identify any partners or collaborators who will work with you on this project.
-How much of the $100,000 grant award will each partner receive?': >-
-  We will be encouraging major construction companies to contribute equipment and materials with the aim of providing the maximum number of homes.
-The design will be done gratis and it is intended that a lot of the work be done on a volunteer basis.
-It is intended that every available dollar be put into constructing actual homes.
-How do you plan to scale the success of your proposal?: >- We would partner with the city of Los Angeles to roll out a larger Monolithic Dome building program.
-We would also look to corporate sponsorship to contribute a number of Dome homes.
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2015/dome4ahome-a-revolutionary-idea-for-low-income-housing/maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F23466%252Fdisplay%252Flarge_domes-134_crop.jpg=c570x385.jpg
 maker_image_id: '23466'